 (i) Any update to the strategic plans or performance assessments required under subsections (1) and (3) of this section; and

-(ii) Any additional resource allocation factors specified by Ecology under subsection (2)(d) of this section.
+(ii) Any additional resource allocation factors specified by the legislature or ecology under subsection (2)(d) of this section.

 WAC 173-340-350 Remedial investigation.